 - 1.3.1.
 Employment with the Company is on an at-will basis, unless otherwise specified in a written employment agreement.
 You are free to resign at any time, for any reason, with five days notice.
 Similarly, the Company is free to conclude the employment relationship at any time for any lawful reason, with or without cause, and with five days notice. - 1.3.2.
 Nothing in this Handbook will limit the right of either party to terminate an at-will employment.
 No section of this Handbook is meant to be construed, nor should be construed as establishing anything other than an employment-at-will relationship.
-This Handbook does not limit management's discretion to make personnel decisions such as reassignment, change of wages and benefits, demotion, etc. No person other than the Executive Director, President, or a member of the Board of Directors has the authority to enter into an agreement for employment for any specified period of time or to make an agreement for employment other than at-will terms.
+This Handbook does not limit management's discretion to make personnel decisions such as reassignment, change of wages and benefits, demotion, etc. No person other than the Executive Director, President, or a member of the Board of Directors has the authority to enter into an agreement for employment other than at-will terms.
 Only the Executive Director, President, or member of the Board of Directors of the Company has the authority to make any such agreement, which is only binding if it is in writing and signed by the President of the Company.